 \subsection{Participants}

-We performed an a priori power analysis to determine sample sizes with G*Power v3.1.9.7~\cite{faul2007g} targeting practical effect sizes in exploratory research. $72$ participants took part in the study, evenly split in two countries: Italy and Germany.
-We conducted the study in three languages~(English, German, Italian).
-Mean age was $25.3$ years ($SD = 7.6$, range: $19-59$), with $35$ being female, and $37$ male.
+$72$ participants took part in the study which was evenly split in two countries:~Italy and Germany, and conducted in three languages~(EN, DE, IT).
+Mean age was $25.3$ years ($SD = 7.6$, range:~$19-59$), with $35$ female and $37$ male.
 Education level included bachelor~($39$), master~($20$), doctoral~($9$), or other~($4$), across $18$ fields.
-Except $5$, all participants reported normal or normal-to-corrected vision. $41$ reported familiarity with networks, $25$ with visualizations, and $25$ with research on groups.
+Except $5$, all participants reported normal or normal-to-corrected vision.
+The small number of participants with abnormal vision was kept to promote ecological validity. $41$ were familiar with networks, $25$ with visualizations, and $25$ with groups.
 Due to controlling and extraneous circumstances we discarded and redid sessions with $15$ persons~($10$ together, $5$ alone).
 No participants withdrew from the experiment.